 Julie A. North is a partner in Cravath’s Litigation Department.
 Her broad litigation practice encompasses general commercial, securities, and mergers and acquisitions litigation, among other areas.
 Ms. North advises clients on antitrust regulatory clearance issues in connection with mergers and acquisitions.
 She also has experience in advising and defending clients in matters involving the Foreign Corrupt Practices Act.

-In the past several years, Ms. North has represented various financial institutions in connection with litigation over several high profile leveraged finance transactions including URI, Clear Channel and Huntsman.
-Ms. North has also advised outside directors of financial institutions in connection with the 2008 credit crisis.
-She is currently defending Credit Suisse in actions around the country relating to residential mortgage‑backed securities.
+In the past several years, Ms. North has represented various financial institutions in connection with litigation over high profile leveraged finance transactions, including URI, Clear Channel and Huntsman.
+She has also advised outside directors of financial institutions in connection with the 2008 credit crisis and defended Credit Suisse in actions around the country relating to residential mortgage‑backed securities.

-Ms. North also represents the former outside directors of Massey Energy Company in shareholder derivative litigations filed in West Virginia and Delaware state courts and represents the former outside directors and the company in a consolidated securities class action filed in West Virginia federal court, all in connection with the explosion at Massey’s Upper Big Branch mine in West Virginia in April 2010.
-She is also defending the board of directors of Alcoa Inc. in various derivative actions alleging that Alcoa paid bribes to secure business with Aluminium Bahrain B.S.C., an aluminum smelting company principally owned by Bahrain.
-Ms. North previously represented Alcoa in a civil law suit relating to those allegations as well as in DOJ and SEC investigations into alleged FCPA violations, all of which settled.
+Ms. North currently represents the former outside directors of Massey Energy Company in shareholder derivative litigations filed in West Virginia and Delaware state courts and represented the former outside directors and the company in a consolidated securities class action filed in West Virginia federal court, all in connection with the explosion at Massey’s Upper Big Branch mine in West Virginia in April 2010.
+Ms. North defended the board of directors of Alcoa Inc. in various derivative actions alleging that Alcoa paid bribes to secure business with Aluminium Bahrain B.S.C., an aluminum smelting company principally owned by Bahrain.
+Ms. North also represented Alcoa in a civil lawsuit relating to those allegations as well as in DOJ and SEC investigations into alleged FCPA violations, all of which settled.

 Ms. North’s recent representations include: